Funding Report

 A More Realistic Funding Logic

-- Most applicants are rejected — rejection is not an exception in funding markets, it is the standard result.
+Most applicants are rejected.
+Rejection is not an exception in funding markets.
+It is the standard result.

 If someone has only an idea, the chance of serious funding is usually very low.
 If they have a prototype, the picture improves, but not dramatically on its own.